Skip to content

 13. Update the necessary database configuration as described in Configuration via Script.

-PLOSSYS 5 Server
+PLOSSYS Output Engine Server

 1. In a browser, log on to the SEAL Systems delivery platform with your logon data: